-Cabin crew members who have suffered a recognisable ‘fume event’ on board are being urged to register their details on Unite’s cabin air ‘fume event’ register
+Cabin crew members who have suffered a recognisable ‘fume event’ on board are being urged to register their details on Unite’s cabin air ‘fume event’ register - download the form

-of our form and post it back.
+and post it back.
 By completing the form you are not registering a claim.

 Please call our Legal Service helpline without delay on 03330 146569.

 Unite is pursuing almost 100 legal cases over exposure to toxic cabin air on behalf of cabin crew members, and the number of cases is expected to grow.